codecrafters-io/build-your-own-redis/stage_descriptions/lists-07-fv6.md

 # Expect: list_length (RESP Encoded Integer)
 ```

-The tester will expect the response to be the length of the list, encoded as a RESP integer.
+The tester will expect the response to be the length of the list encoded as a RESP integer.

 The tester will also verify the response for a non-existent list: